derdudev/gaussEx.sty/README.md

 - `ldelim`: Specifies the left delimiter of the matrix
 - `rdelim`: Specifies the right delimiter of the matrix
 - `colalign`: `l` (left), `c` (center), `r` (right) for the alignment of the content in a cell.
 The default ist `c`.
 There is no analogous key for rows (i.e. `rowalign` is not a key) as there simply is no row alignment in LaTeX.
 (Maybe cell padding?)
 - `visualcenter`: Takes no value.
-If it is passed to `\SetGexOptions` or `gexmatrix`, the horizontal dividers will be aligned to the visual center between two rows.
+If it is passed to `\SetGexDefaults` or `gexmatrix`, the horizontal dividers will be aligned to the visual center between two rows.
 This will lead to problems with cells that contain material with a large depth, so this option generally is only recommended when using small cell entries like numbers.
 - `matrixpadding`: Padding of the matrix to the top, bottom, left and right in the format `<top and right and bottom and left>`, `<top and bottom> <left and right>` or `<top> <right> <bottom> <left>` (similar to how CSS is reading padding arguments).
 - `vdivolen`: Overlength of the vertical dividers.
 If the overlength is larger than the top or bottom padding account for, the padding is automatically increased.
 - `hdivolen`: Overlength of the horizontal dividers.
 If the overlength is larger than the left or right padding account for, the padding is automatically increased.
 - `cls`: Identifier for a matrix class. `gaussEx.sty` predefines the matrix classes `p` (for `(`, `)` parenthesis), `b` (for `[`, `]` brackets), `B` (for `\lbrace`, `\rbrace` braces), `v` (for `\lvert`, `\rvert` delimiters) and `V` (for `\lVert`, `\rVert` delimiters).

-Additionally, there are two options which can only be applied to `gexmatrix` environments directly and not via `\SetGexOptions`:
+Additionally, there are two options which can only be applied to `gexmatrix` environments directly and not via `\SetGexDefaults`:
 - `cols`: Styling options inspired by way the `array` environment specifies alignment and vertical dividers.
 - `rows`: Styling options inspired by way the `array` environment specifies alignment and vertical dividers.
 Maybe in the future, `gaussEx.sty` will also support inline commands such at `\hline` and `\\[<distance>]` to regulate the spacing between rows and horizontal dividers.